 Jo is the founder and director of The Scientific Editing Company, a publishing services and researcher training consultancy.
 Prior to this, she completed her Ph.D. and postdoctoral research at the School of Informatics at the University of Edinburgh.
 She is the author of several research publications, various blog posts and many tweets.
 She also runs the Edinburgh Entrepreneurship Club and an annual careers conference for PhD students and postdocs, NEON21.

 Graham has been actively involved in Patient Advocacy work in his spare time since 2001.
 More recently, his activities have been focused mainly on Neurodegenerative conditions such as Motor Neurone Disease.
 He is also involved in advocating for Open Access/Science/Data and acts in advisory capacities to the Open Knowledge International, and the Public Library of Science (PLOS).
-As of January 2015, he acts as Community Manager (now Social Media Manager) for ContentMine.
+As of January 2015, he acted as Community Manager (then Social Media Manager) for ContentMine.
+He currently acts as a Publishing Consultant.

 In addition to being a co-founder at technology company Machines with Vision, Jan manages the data analysis projects at The Scientific Editing Company.
 Prior to this, he completed his Ph.D. and postdoctoral research in robotics and machine learning at the School of Informatics at the University of Edinburgh, where he was involved in several open source projects and authored many research papers.